1894: Bama pays pro boxers to (finally) beat Auburn, Plainsman responds with call for “Jehah!”

-Our favorite item in this January 2, 1895 article in The Plainsman isn’t the revelation that Bama, while issuing sanctimonious statements about eradicating professionalism in college sports (and coming off a two week break) had to pay “four or five” players from Wesleyan University’s football team — Dan Hollis’ Auburn Football ‚ The Complete History, 1892-1987 says that two of them were professional freaking boxers — to beat Auburn. which had played Georgia just five days earlier, for the first time, but how easily the cheer serving as the paper’s official response can be construed as “Jihad!
-Jihad!
-Jihad!
-Ha, ha, ha!”
+Here’s a Jan.
+2, 1895 Plainsman article reporting that Bama, while issuing sanctimonious statements about eradicating professionalism in college sports (and coming off a two week break) had to pay “four or five” players from Wesleyan University’s football team to beat Auburn (which had played Georgia just five days earlier) for the first time.
+And according to Dan Hollis’ Auburn Football ‚ The Complete History, 1892-1987, two of them were professional freaking boxers.

 Keep Reading: